 Risk of transmission of infection from use of audioguides by different visitors

 Risk of tripping over when carrying audioguide and listening to commentary

 Costume Tent/Costume Rail - Trying on and removing replica costume over own clothes (no removal of clothes other than cardigan or jumper) risk of inappropriate help by museum staff.

-Specific risks for World War Two, Toys and Games, Homes and Discovery and LEGO (R) Mindstorms (TM)
+Specific risks for World War Two, Toys and Games, Transport and Travel, Homes and Discovery and LEGO (R) Mindstorms (TM)

 |Hazard identified||What we do about it|